yufanzhouonline/MutKit/README.md

 # MutKit
-MutKit: a versatile python package for mutation detection, integration and visualization
+MutKit: a versatile python package for four-caller intergration of mutation and structure variation

 # Citation:

 Yufan Zhou.
-(2025) MutKit: a versatile python package for mutation detection, integration and visualization.
+(2025) MutKit: a versatile python package for four-caller intergration of mutation and structure variation.
 Github. https://github.com/yufanzhouonline/MutKit.

 # Usage: